We are a creative agency inspiring social change.

 He strives to challenge himself, by learning new skills, and pushing creative boundaries to tell stories in new and thought provoking ways.
 You’ll find him squirrelled away behind two massive screens, designing, editing, refining and crafting.

 When he's not at Curative you’ll find him enjoying the many delights that Auckland’s creative community has to offer, learning te reo Māori, or drinking too much coffee at a local cafe.

 Senior Designer and White Sneaker Enthusiast

 His desire to bring a contemporary aesthetic to projects that have a meaningful purpose has become a reality with his work at Curative.
 His background working as a multi-media designer means that Logan likes to approach things from various angles, with the aim of bringing to life visuals that are modern and resonate with those that interact with them.

-We share our studio with innovate change, and collaborate on many projects to set the direction together and review the progress of programmes that we deliver.
+We share our studio with Innovation Unit NZ, and collaborate on many projects together.